 ¡Feliz 2013!
-The beginning of a new year has arrived, but for the past three weeks millions of Angelenos have been taking part in holiday rituals and price of cialis in canada traditions imported from towns, cities and cialis price 50 mg villages in Mexico.
-From posadas to processions, radish exhibits to pre-hispanic dance, Sonic Trace has been busy documenting moments of reverence, nostalgia and buy viagra no prescription required joy with Angelenos that share a deep bond with communities across the border.
+The beginning of a new year has arrived, but for the past three weeks millions of Angelenos have been taking part in holiday rituals and viagra traditions imported from towns, cities and wellbutrin sr villages in Mexico.
+From posadas to processions, radish exhibits to pre-hispanic dance, Sonic Trace has been busy documenting moments of reverence, nostalgia and joy with Angelenos that share a deep bond with communities across the border.
 As we launch into 2013, take a look back on Sonic Trace’s version of December in Los Angeles – in images.

 Every year at St Cecilia Church a nativity scene is erected, but it’s no ordinary scene.
 It took ten days of hard work to construct.
 Over 100 figurines depict the bible scenes inside a grotto cavern.
 The photos do not do it justice.
 Visit Santa Cecilia Church.